Sylius/Sylius/bundles/SyliusCartBundle.rst

         }
     }

-Let's register our brand new service in container.
-We'll use XML as example but you could use any other format.
+Register our brand new service in container.
+We'll use XML as example, but you are free to pick any other format.

 .. code-block:: xml